maxcelant/leetcode/completed/Lowest Common Ancestor of a Binary Tree.md

             left = traverse(root.left)
             right = traverse(root.right)
             # See if current node is p or q
-            mid = root is q or root is p
+		    cur = root is q or root is p
             # This is important!
 The LCS can be q or p!
             # As long as two of these are true, then we've found the LCS
 			# This will only be true for the LCA
-            if mid + left + right >= 2:
+            if cur + left + right >= 2:
                 self.res = root
             # Propagate up True if one of these has been found otherwise
             # it'll be False for deadends or dead branches
-            return mid or left or right
+            return cur or left or right
         traverse(root)
         return self.res
 ```